Pennsylvania

 University of Utah David Eccles School of Business

 J. Grant Stringham primarily focuses his practice on general liability and commercial litigation.
-He also has experience in a range of other practice areas, including business disputes, professional liability, product liability, premises liability, and personal injury.
+He also has experience across a range of other practice areas, including business disputes, professional liability, product liability, premises liability, and personal injury.
 In addition, Grant serves as assistant firm counsel in litigation matters.

 Prior to joining Chartwell, Grant was a Judicial Fellow to the Honorable Ellen Ceisler in Philadelphia, PA, drafting opinions in the areas of constitutional law while addressing the complexities of Philadelphia’s city planning overlays and commercial developments.
 He was also a law clerk at a prestigious plaintiffs’ firm in Philadelphia, PA.

-In law school, Grant was a representative for the Student Bar Association and served both the Administrative and Student Affairs Committees.
-During that time, he offered pro bono service as a teacher of Constitutional Law at South Philadelphia High School for the Marshall-Brennan Literacy Project.
-Prior to law school, Grant discovered an affinity for wine and apprenticed under a Sommelier and a Master of Wine in Oregon before taking a sommelier position in Salt Lake City.
-In Grant's free time, he enjoys outdoor sports and activities, traveling with his family, and walking his dog.
+Prior to law school, Grant discovered an affinity for wine and apprenticed under a sommelier and a Master of Wine in Oregon before taking a sommelier position in Salt Lake City.
+In his free time, Grant enjoys outdoor sports and activities, traveling with his family, and walking his dog.

 American Bar Association